imiryna/pfa/README.md

 ## Overview

-Personal Finance Advisor API is a backend service that provides core financial calculations and logic to assist users in making informed loan decisions.
+Personal Finance Advisor API is a backend service that provides core financial calculations and logic to assist users in making loan decisions.

-- The server exposes a RESTful API that allows clients (web or mobile) to:
+The server exposes a RESTful API that allows clients (web or mobile) to:

 - Submit user financial data (monthly salary, currency, interest rate, etc.)

-- Get calculated results:
+Get calculated results:

 - Maximum loan amount user can afford

+- Net disposable income = salary − expenses
+  → tells how much is left for savings, investments, or debt repayment.

+- Savings rate = (net disposable income ÷ salary) × 100
+  → shows how efficiently they save.

+- Debt-to-income ratio (DTI)
+  → total monthly debt ÷ salary; banks use this to judge creditworthiness.

 - Estimated repayment plan

 - Total interest paid over the selected loan term

+- Goal-based savings plan
+  → if they want $X in Y years, tell them how much to set aside monthly.

 The application is designed to be modular, scalable, and secure, allowing easy integration with frontend applications or third-party services.
 It handles input validation, applies financial formulas, and ensures reliable data delivery via structured API endpoints.